LSI (Latent Semantic Indexing) keywords are words that are commonly found together within a single topic and are semantically related to each other.

 LSI keywords therefore help search engines figure out the main topic of your article.
-As an example, say your article topic is "cars".
-If your article had words "clutch, "gas", "price", "mileage", "aftermarket", "used", then the search engines know that your article is about vehicles for transportation.
+As another example, say your article topic is "cars".
+If your article had the words "clutch, "gas", "price", "mileage", "aftermarket", "used", then the search engines know that your article is about vehicles for transportation.
 However, if your article had words like "Disney", "animated", "characters", "McQueen" or "mater", the search engines would know that the article is about the Disney movie "Cars".
-Hence, having related keywords in your content is critical to send the right signals about your topic to the search engines.
+Hence, having related keywords in your content is critical to sending the right signals about your topic to the search engines.

 Long tail keywords are phrases derived from a seed keyword that consist of more words than the seed keyword does and have lower volume.
 Examples of long tail keywords for our example seed keyword "horticulture" are "jobs in horticulture", "horticulture therapy", "horticulture online degree" and so on.
 As you can see each of these phrases has the seed keyword in it, along with a few other words.
 Long tail keywords are important because they are very specific leading to better conversion rates and have lower volume, which makes them easier to rank for.
-When you write content you want the content to be focused on a single long tail keyword.
+When you write content, you want the content to be focused on a single long tail keyword.

 LSI keywords, on the other hand, are not used as the main keyword to focus content on.
-They are keywords that should also be mentioned in the article to let the Search engines know that the article is truly about the long tail keyword you have focused on.
+They are keywords that should also be mentioned in the article to let the search engines know that the article is truly about the long tail keyword you have focused on.
 LSI keywords, therefore, work together to help improve the article to rank for the long tail keyword.

 The Wikipedia article on Latent Semantic Analysis is a good dive into the technical aspects of LSI.
-For those who are even more mathematically inclined, check out Stanford's Introduction to Information Retrieval For those who prefer video, check out Standford's NLP course Quora also has a few good questions on this topic that can be found here and here
+For those who are even more mathematically inclined, check out Stanford's Introduction to Information Retrieval.
+For those who prefer video, check out Standford's NLP course.
+Quora also has a few good questions on this topic that can be found here and here.